briannjuma/emoji/README.md

 ## Note to self add colons on both ends of emoji name for emoji proccessing

 ## is the commit coming from the new branch

+## a second change coming in to this repository